syedzameer18/Flipkart-sales-analysis/README.md

-It looks like you've uploaded a Power BI (.pbix) file titled **"Flipkart Sales Analysis"**.
-If you're looking to create a **README.md** file for your GitHub repository to document this project, here's a sample you can customize:

----

 ## 📊 Flipkart Sales Analysis Dashboard

 This Power BI project analyzes Flipkart mobile listings to uncover insights about pricing, brand popularity, feature distribution, and customer ratings.
 The dashboard helps stakeholders make data-driven decisions regarding product strategy and competitive positioning.